Diagnostics for Deep Neural Networks with Automated Copy/Paste Attacks: Experiments

-\textbf{SNAFUE is less effective for attacks between different classes.} While synthetic adversarial attacks often work between arbitrary source/target classes, we know of no examples from previous works of copy/paste attacks that do so.
-A practical problem of interest that we chose to examine is understanding how vision systems in vehicles may fail to detect pedestrians (e.g. \cite{ntsb2018collision}).
-These provide an example of when failures due to novel combinations of natural features could pose safety risks.
+We chose to examine the practical problem of understanding how vision systems in vehicles may fail to detect pedestrians \cite{ntsb2018collision} because it provides an example where failures due to novel combinations of natural features could realistically pose safety hazards.
 To test attacks between dissimilar classes, we chose 10 ImageNet classes of clothing items (which frequently co-occur with humans) and 10 of traffic-related objects.\footnote{\{academic gown, apron, bikini, cardigan, jean, jersey, maillot, suit, sweatshirt, trenchcoat\} $\times$ \{fire engine, garbage truck, racer, sports car, streetcar, tow truck, trailer truck, trolleybus, street sign, traffic light\}} We conducted 100 total attacks with SNAFUE using each clothing source and traffic target. \figref{fig:clothing_to_traffic} shows these results.
-The synthetic adversarial patches were usually successful, but the natural ones were usually not.
-Only one out of the 1,000 total natural images (the leftmost natural patch in \figref{fig:clothing_to_traffic}) succeeded for at least 50\% of source class images.
-This suggests a limitation of either SNAFUE or of copy/paste attacks in general for targeted attacks between unrelated source and target classes.
+Outcomes were mixed.